wh0am15533/MInjector/MInject/README.md

 - Allow easy injection into Mono namespace
 - Provides experimental safety mechanisms to hide the injected assembly from `AssemblyLoad` callbacks and `GetAssemblies()`

-## Download
-You don't have time to waste with coding ?
-No problem !
-Just grab the pre-compiled injector (based on this library) here: https://github.com/wh0am15533MInjector

 ## Usage
 Add `MInject.dll` to your .NET project references.
 Don't forget `using MInject;`